kartik-v/yii2-validators/README.md

 using [libphonenumber-for-php](https://github.com/giggsey/libphonenumber-for-php) based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber) library.

+The `CardValidator` extends the [yii\validators\Validator](https://www.yiiframework.com/doc/api/2.0/yii-validators-validator) component.
+It validates standard debit and credit card number inputs using Luhn's checksum validation.
+It also helps auto detect the card types and additionally validating the card holder name, expiry date and CVV entered.

 ## Demo
 You can see detailed [documentation and demos](http://demos.krajee.com/validators) on usage of this extension.